RIOT-OS/riot-course/slides/tutorial-summit-security/summit-tutorial.md

 ## Exercise: Secure IoT Firmware Update using SUIT and CoAP

+- This exercise combines building blocks from the previous exercises!
+Hashing, signature, low-power network protocol stack, and SUIT-compliant RIOT firmware update security.

-Follow the instructions in the notebook **riot/security/ota/ota.ipynb**
+- Follow the instructions in the notebook **riot/security/ota/ota.ipynb**

 ---